sergejsvisockis/joke-integration-service/README.md

 2. Apply database migrations: `npx prisma migrate dev`
 3. Start a server `npm run start`

-### Docker Swarm cluster
+### Both applications Dockerized
-1. Run the database and an application as a Docker swarm cluster `docker-compose up -d --build`
+1. Run the database and an application both in the Docker environment run `docker-compose up -d --build`

 ## Try it out
 When an application is up and running make requests via Swagger - `http://localhost:3000/api` or any other REST client